smaclell/sharebibles-lite/readme.md

     4. npm install -g react-native-cli

+2. Install the XDE and exp cli tool from [expo](https://docs.expo.io/versions/latest/introduction/installation.html)

-2. Ensure you have `yarn` installed, i.e. `brew install yarn`
+3. Ensure you have `yarn` installed, i.e. `brew install yarn`

-3. Run `yarn global add exp` to install the expo commandline tool

-4. Within the sharebibles directory run `yarn install`
+4. Install all the dependencies using `yarn install`

-4. Run `yarn start` or `yarn run android` or `yarn run ios`
+5. Using the XDE to run the project (open the project folder)

-5. Using the expo app on your phone see the awesomeness you have created!
+6. Using the expo app on your phone see the awesomeness you have created!

 Create a card on the trello board if this does not work for you.

+# Contributing

+We maintain an active backlog of new features and bugs we would love your help with.

+Have a great idea or change you want to share?
+Awesome.
+We actively welcome pull requests:

+1. Fork the repo and create your branch from `master`.
+2. If you've added code that should be tested, add tests.
+3. If you've changed APIs, update the documentation.
+4. Ensure the test suite passes.
+5. Make sure your code lints.

+We have adopted a [Code of Conduct]((https://github.com/smaclell/sharebibles-lite/blob/master/CODE_OF_CONDUCT.md)) that we expect project participants to adhere to.
+Please read the full text so that you can understand what actions will and will not be tolerated.

 # Publishing